thaytan/source/README.md

 * ~~Due to incompatibilities with recent kernel updates, building a firmware with the `Ralink APSoC WiFi SoftAP driver` **will cause a kernel panic during boot**~~
 	* ~~This can be fixed by reflashing the Omega's firmware using the Omega's Bootloader and Ethernet Expansion~~
 	* ~~We are working on a new implementation of the WiFi driver, stay tuned!~~
-	* Fixed with release of Onion WiFi Warp Core driver
+	* Fixed with release of Onion WiFi Warp Core driver in March 2018
 		* Available as an [OpenWRT/LEDE package](https://github.com/OnionIoT/OpenWRT-Packages/tree/master/wifi-warp-core) for systems running Linux Kernel 4.4.76
 		* **See [this post for more details on the Warp Core](https://onion.io/2bt-brand-new-os-release/)**